We talk to our talented Film Production student Masih Tajzai about his creative journey as a filmmaker and refugee.

 Masih, who comes from Afghanistan, joined the Film Production Bachelor in 2016 with a wealth of industry experience under his belt.
 His inspiring story led to an in-depth feature in Aljazeera earlier the same year, and this month, Deutsche Welle‘s InfoMigrants #worthit? video series.
 The series explores powerful questions about refugee life and unwraps the subjects’ experiences in their adopted homeland.
 This remains a pertinent topic in Germany, which after opening the borders to refugees in 2015, deported record numbers last year.

-For our Filmmaker Friday series, we caught up with Masih to learn more about his creative journey as a filmmaker and the exciting projects he’s working on.
+We caught up with Masih to learn more about his creative journey as a filmmaker and the exciting projects he’s working on.
 Watch his #worthit? episode below and scroll down to read the interview.

 “There is a saying that as filmmakers we leave our footprints.
 I definitely have different life experiences from where I come from.
 I want to share and tell stories that entertain, and at the same time bring about change or inspire thought.”